gabriell212/hangman/README.md

 What went poorly?

 Time management.
 The project took me quite a while due to trying to learn new things, failing a lot, and at some point I was coding without thinking.
 I have to work on that.
+Grid system.
+I still struggle on how to use it - this part was made with the help of my friend who has knowledge in front-end (since this system is used there)